vippsas/vipps-recurring-api/vipps-recurring-api.md

 ![flow_Normal_agreement](images/flow-Normal-agreement.png)

 In the normal agreement, the user gets presented with the agreement, agrees to that, and gets sent to a confirmation screen.
-On the agreement we present start date, interval, the price of the agreements, as well as `productName` and `productDescription`, the latter of which can be used to describe the agreement to the user and can be defined by the merchant.
+On the agreement we present start date, interval, the price of the agreements and `productName`.

 This is the preferred flow whenever there is no campaigns or similar present.